 Many Glacier Hotel

-It is the largest lodge inside Glacier National Park and an historic property.
-Built in 1914 and 1915 by Great Northern Railway, visitors will find rough-hewn logs and soaring ceilings inside of its central lobby.
+It is the largest lodge inside Glacier National Park and a historic property.
+Built in 1914 and 1915 by the Great Northern Railway, visitors will find rough-hewn logs and soaring ceilings inside of its central lobby.
 Park of National Park Service Parkitecture, it is worth the effort just to see the hotel.

 Open seasonal from early June until mid-September.
 Reservations required.